piku235/JungiThemeBundle/Resources/doc/theme-matcher.md

 names.
 A virtual theme name is preceded by the character "@" and it refers to a theme that doesn't really exist.
 To say more precisely a virtual theme name refers to a collection of themes where only one of this collection will be matched at the final stage.
 All of this is possible thanks to the tag `Jungi\Bundle\ThemeBundle\Tag\VirtualTheme`.
-To reduce such a collection of themes, the theme matcher uses theme filters like DeviceThemeFilter.
+To reduce such a collection of themes, the theme matcher uses theme filters like **DeviceThemeFilter**.

 Filters
 -------